shawndotty/obsidian-feishu-fetcher/README.md

     -   Uses the content of the `MD` field as the note's body.
     -   Supports placing notes in specific subfolders using the `SubFolder` field.
     -   Supports customizing the file extension of notes via the `Extension` field (defaults to `.md`).
+    -   Uses the `UpdatedIn` field content to provide date filtering when fetching notes.
 -   **Incremental Updates**: Fetches data based on the last updated time of a record to avoid redundant processing.
 -   **Simple Configuration UI**: Provides a graphical interface to manage all data sources, with support for importing and exporting configurations for easy migration.
 -   **Command Palette Integration**: Automatically creates a fetch command for each data source for quick access.